IMDA released MGF v1.5 at ATxSummit 2026. One case study shows what enforcement-layer governance actually requires. Read the analysis →

 The terms AI governance gets wrong, and what they should mean.

 Precise language has practical consequences.
 A governance programme built on vague terms produces vague controls.
-These are the concepts Aivance builds with, defined exactly.
+These are the concepts Aivance designs with, defined exactly.

 Most organisations have policies.
 What they lack are the technical concepts that would let them specify what 'enforcement' actually means in their stack.
 You cannot build what you cannot name.